-Welcome to my new blog, which I hope will provide some compelling insights into human potential, and personal and communal development, through a wide variety of resources and angles of perception.
-Some metaphorical imagery that was my inspiration in conceiving this blog along with my loyal friends and colleagues who’ve been so instrumental in helping to bring it to realization…
+Welcome to my new blog, which I hope will provide compelling insights and experiences into human potential, and personal and communal development, through a wide variety of resources and angles of perception.

 The sweet spot is a term used to describe a vocalist’s ideal musical range, “which is supported by the strong presence of lower and higher overtones.
 Notes in the sweet spot allow the singer to effortlessly articulate the sound.”
 It is also used by audiophiles and recording engineers to describe the focal point between two sources of sound, where an individual is fully capable of hearing the audio mix the way it was intended to be heard by the musicians.
 Sound engineers also refer to the sweet spot of any sound-producing body that may be captured with a microphone.
 Every individual instrument and voice has its own sweet spot, the perfect location to place the microphone or microphones in order to obtain the best sound.